mozilla/bigquery-etl/docs/cookbooks/creating_a_derived_dataset.md

   os_version;
 ```

-As the dataset will be published in both Mozilla's public BigQuery project, the table will need to be created in the `mozilla-public-data` project.
-Once the ETL is running, a view `org_mozilla_mozregression_derived.mozregression_aggregates` to the public table will be automatically created in `moz-fx-data-shared-prod`.
+In this init.sql file, note the definition of the project where the new table will be created `moz-fx-data-shared-prod`.
+The process will populate the data using the provided query.

+**WARNING!** Make sure you only create a table in the `mozilla-public-data` project when the data can be publicly exposed.

 Note the `PARTITION BY DATE(date)` in the statement.
 This makes it so BigQuery will partition the table by date.
 This isn't too big a deal for mozregression (where even the size of unaggregated data is very small) but [can be a godsend for datasets where each day is hundreds of gigabytes or terabytes big](https://docs.telemetry.mozilla.org/cookbooks/bigquery/optimization.html).

-Go ahead and add this to your pull request.
+Add the init.sql file to the pull request.
 Now that we have an initial table definition, we can create a table using this command (if you're not in data engineering, you might have to get someone to run this for you as it implies modifying what we have in production):

 ```bash
 ./bqetl query initialize org_mozilla_mozregression_derived.mozregression_aggregates_v1
 ```

 ## Backfilling your dataset